dvdcastro/keystonejs-ng-skeleton/README.md

     npm install

-I'm using bower for installing angular, if it asks anything, select the version you want.
+It uses bower for installing angular.
+If it asks anything, select the version you want.

+Remember to create a ".env" file for the cloudinary and mailchimp stuff.
+You can create a [KeystoneJS yo generated project](https://github.com/keystonejs/generator-keystone) and copy it form there.

+## Material AngularJS

+The project makes use of the project [Material Design for AngularJS Apps](https://github.com/angular/material) which comes out of the box.

 ## Bootstrap Material

-I'm also using a [bootstrap material theme](http://fezvrasta.github.io/bootstrap-material-design/), if you want to see it in action, uncomment the following:
+The project is also using a [bootstrap material theme](http://fezvrasta.github.io/bootstrap-material-design/), if you want to see it in action, uncomment the following:

     //- templates/views/ang_bootm/app.jade Lines 13 to 14
     script(type='text/javascript').